aginies/ai/README.md

 **⚠️ Warning:** Use this options with care, as this can lead to unstable system or domage your hardware!

 Got a Radeon Merc310 7900XT, I tweak it to improve the performance.
 There is some really good information at [AMD GPU](https://wiki.archlinux.org/title/AMDGPU).
-Create a **/etc/systemd/system/set-gpu-settings.service** with your value to get this applied to your system permanently.
+Create a **/etc/systemd/system/set-gpu-settings.service** with your values to get this applied to your system permanently.

 | Parameter | Value | Real |
 | :--------------- | :---: | :---: |